Family violence and personal violence

 A free service for adults, children and young people who are experiencing or have experienced family violence and families who need extra support with the care of children.

-A multicultural centre against family violence which provides services and programs about family violence issues in migrant and refugee communities.
+A multicultural centre that provides services and programs in response to family violence in migrant and refugee communities.

 Provides a family violence legal service for Aboriginal and Torres Strait Islander people by offering legal advice, representation and personalised support services.